Ignacy Jan Paderewski: Pianist, composer and supporter of new composers

 All of his works evoke a romantic image of Poland.
-They incorporate references to Polish dances (polonaise, krakowiak, and mazurka) and highlander music (Tatra album [Album tatrzańskie], op.
+They incorporate references to Polish dances, such as the polonaise, krakowiak, and mazurka, and highlander music (Tatra album [Album tatrzańskie], op.
 12, Polish Dances [Tańce polskie], op.
 5).
-Paderewski's love of his country is reflected in the titles of his compositions (Polish Fantasy [Fantazja polska], op.
-19 and Symphony in B Minor "Polonia," which includes a quote from Dąbrowski's Mazurka [Mazurek Dąbrowskiego]), themes (Manru), and musical settings of quotes from Polish poets (e.g., Asnyk and Mickiewicz).
+Paderewski's love of his country is reflected in the titles of his compositions, including Polish Fantasy [Fantazja polska], op.
+19 and Symphony in B minor "Polonia", which includes a quote from Dąbrowski's Mazurka [Mazurek Dąbrowskiego]), themes (Manru), and musical settings of quotes from Polish poets (e.g., Asnyk and Mickiewicz).

 Philanthropy

 In 1896, Paderewski donated US$10,000 to establish a trust fund to encourage American-born composers.
-The fund underwrote a triennial competition that began in 1901, the Paderewski Prize.
+The fund underwrote a triennial the Paderewski Prize competition that began in 1901.
 Paderewski also launched a similar contest in Leipzig in 1898.
 He was so popular internationally that the music hall duo "The Two Bobs" had a hit song in 1916 in music halls across Britain with the song "When Paderewski Plays".
-He was a favorite of concert audiences around the globe; women especially admired his performances.
+He was a favorite of concert audiences around the globe and women, especially, admired his performances.

-By the turn of the century, the artist was an extremely wealthy man generously donating to numerous causes and charities and sponsoring monuments, among them the Washington Arch, in New York, in 1892.
+By the turn of the century, Paderewski was an extremely wealthy man, generously donating to numerous causes and charities, and sponsoring monuments, among them the Washington Arch in New York, in 1892.
 Paderewski shared his fortune generously with fellow countrymen, as well as with citizens and foundations from around the world.
-He established a foundation for young American musicians and the students of Stanford University (1896), another at the Parisian Conservatory (1909), yet another scholarship fund at the Ecole Normale (1924), funded students of the Moscow Conservatory and the Saint Petersburg Conservatory (1899) as well as spas in the Alps (1928), for the British Legion.
-In the Great Depression, Paderewski supported unemployed musicians in the United States (1932) and the unemployed in Switzerland in 1937.
-Paderewski also publicly supported an insurance fund for musicians in London (1933) and aided Jewish intellectuals in Paris (1933).
+He established a foundation for young American musicians and the students of Stanford University (1896), another at the Parisian Conservatory (1909), yet another scholarship fund at the Ecole Normale (1924), funded students of the Moscow Conservatory and the Saint Petersburg Conservatory (1899), as well as spas in the Alps (1928), for the British Legion.

+During the Great Depression, Paderewski supported unemployed musicians in the United States (1932) and the unemployed in Switzerland in 1937.
+He publicly supported an insurance fund for musicians in London (1933) and aided Jewish intellectuals in Paris (1933).
 He also supported orphanages and the Maternity Centre in New York.
-Only a few of the Paderewski-sponsored concert halls and monuments included Debussy (1931) and Édouard Colonne (1923) monuments in Paris, Liszt Monument in Weimar, Beethoven Monument in Bonn, Chopin Monument in Żelazowa Wola (the composer's birthplace), Kosciuszko Monument in Chicago, and Washington Arch in New York.
+The many Paderewski-sponsored concert halls and monuments included Debussy (1931) and Édouard Colonne (1923) monuments in Paris, Liszt Monument in Weimar, Beethoven Monument in Bonn, Chopin Monument in Żelazowa Wola (the composer's birthplace), Kosciuszko Monument in Chicago, and Washington Arch in New York.

 California

 In 1913, Paderewski settled in the United States.
 On the eve of World War I and at the height of his fame, Paderewski bought a 2,000-acre (810-ha) property, Rancho San Ignacio, near Paso Robles, in San Luis Obispo County, in California's Central Coast region.
-A decade later, he planted Zinfandel vines on the Californian property.
-When the vines matured, the grapes were processed into wine at the nearby York Mountain Winery, which was, as it still is, one of the best-known wineries between Los Angeles and San Francisco.
+A decade later, he planted Petite Sirah and Zinfandel on his vineyard in the Adelaida area and the fruit was processed at the nearby York Mountain Winery, which was, as it still is, one of the best-known wineries between Los Angeles and San Francisco.